 When it comes to walls and fences, the white in pale colours such as light greys, duck egg blues or even greens will bounce light back into your garden.
 This will brighten up the space and make it feel more spacious.
 If you’re aiming for spaciousness, avoid bright colours or just stick to painting one feature wall brightly.
 Bright colours can feel like they are moving towards you and closing you in.

-Instead of taking the bright orange paint to your fence, upcycle some planters or chairs to add a lovely pop of colour.
+Instead of taking the bright orange paint to your fence, upcycle some planters, chairs or even a mosaic bistro table to add a lovely pop of colour.

 Follow the rule of three